 All visitors must climb up an down the 393 steps unassisted.

-A wheelchair-accessible lift is available from where the main pedestal elevator stops to the top of the pedestal.
-However the outdoor observation deck, balcony and the crown is not accessible with a wheelchair.
+A wheelchair-accessible lift is available from where the main pedestal elevator stops at the top of the pedestal.
+However, the outdoor observation deck, balcony, and crown are not accessible with a wheelchair.

 Children under 1.20m or 47 inches are not permitted to climb up to the crown.